OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Before reviewing the contents, it’s worth taking a moment to consider the authors.

 -	Patrick Debois is affectionately referred to as “the godfather of DevOps”.
-It was he and Andrew Clay Shafer who started the Agile System Administrators group back in 2008 and in 2009 Debois organised the inaugural “DevOps Days” event, accidentally naming the movement in the process.
+It was he and Andrew Clay Shafer who started the Agile System Administrators group back in 2008 and in 2009 Debois organized the inaugural “DevOps Days” event, accidentally naming the movement in the process.
 Love or hate the name “DevOps”, Patrick is responsible for it.
--	John Willis co-organised the first US DevOps Days in 2010, and in the early days of the movement, as the community was struggling to define what DevOps was, he came up with the acronym CAMS: Culture, Automation, Measurements and Sharing.
+-	John Willis co-organized the first US DevOps Days in 2010, and in the early days of the movement, as the community was struggling to define what DevOps was, he came up with the acronym CAMS: Culture, Automation, Measurements and Sharing.
 It’s still used regularly to this day.
 -	Jez Humble co-authored [Continuous Delivery](#cd) and went on to co-author [Accelerate](#accelerate).
-As well as contributing to the formalisation and normalisation of the ideas and common architectures of the modern software deployment pipeline, he also extended CAMS to create CALMS, paying tribute to the Lean heritage of the DevOps movement.
+As well as contributing to the formalization and normalization of the ideas and common architectures of the modern software deployment pipeline, he also extended CAMS to create CALMS, paying tribute to the Lean heritage of the DevOps movement.
--	Gene Kim is a CTO, researcher and author, who studies high performing software organisations.
+-	Gene Kim is a CTO, researcher and author, who studies high performing software organizations.
 He has a background in ITIL, a love for DevOps, and a deep understanding of the relationship between IT performance and business success.
 Among other titles, he co-authored or authored [The Phoenix Project](#phoenix), [The Unicorn Project](#unicorn) and [Accelerate](#accelerate), three of the most well-known and popular DevOps books.
-He is also the founder and organiser of DevOps Enterprise Summit.
+He is also the founder and organizer of DevOps Enterprise Summit.

 I struggle to think of any other book with authors that possess equivalent combined DevOps credentials.
 These folks have all been at the heart of the movement since the very early days.